 5. Dingboche Remains Closed for a Month to Respect God/Nature.

-Dingboche is a village located at the height of 4410m in the Khumbu region.
+Dingboche is a village located at a height of 4410 m in the Khumbu region.
 The village consists of Hotels, Tea Houses, and some cafes too.
 Usually, travelers stay 2 days in the village for a successful trek and good acclimatization.

 However, the Dingboche village remained closed from mid-Aug to early September every year.
 (You should keep this in mind before traveling to Everest Base Camp.)
-According to the locals of the Dingboche all the hotels, tea shops,s, and houses are closed from fortnight / the last day of the dark fortnight of a lunar month (Aaushi in Nepali) in August to a fortnight of September for a month.
+According to the locals of the Dingboche, all the hotels, tea shops, and houses are closed from fortnight / the last day of the dark fortnight of a lunar month (Aaushi in Nepali) in August to a fortnight of September for a month.
 You're probably thinking “What is the reason for that?”.
-Well, back in history a century ago when there was no tourism.
-The villagers used to cultivate Black Barley which was native to Ethiopia.
+Well, back in history, a century ago, when there was no tourism.
+The villagers used to cultivate black barley, which was native to Ethiopia.

 For centuries, the villagers had been cultivating black barley in the highlands of Nepal.
 It is an important crop because of its nutritional value as well as because it can be directly served without any processing.
 But what makes your head scratch is that the crops cannot tolerate any type of contamination, smoke, or any human or animal activities.
 So, they close the entire village for a month to grow Black barley.
-Besides, the rule was implemented by monks of the nearby monastery a century ago to protect the crop.
+Additionally, the nearby monastery's monks implemented the rule a century ago to protect the crop.

-6. Lukla Airport is Built by Dancing Sherpa Fueled by Rice Beer.
+6. A Dancing Sherpa Built Lukla Airport Fueled by Rice Beer.

 Lukla Airport has an interesting history.
-The airport was initiated by Sir Edmund Hillary in 1964 AD as a result the airport was named after him.
+Sir Edmund Hillary was the driving force behind the airport's creation in 1964 AD, which is why it bears his name.
 When he started the construction of the airport, there was not any modern technology in Nepal.
-But the land needed to be flattened plus there was not any road roller available.
+But the land needed to be flattened, plus there was not any road roller available.

 So, Sir Hillary came up with an excellent idea.
-He collected unlimited Rice Beer (Chyang) from the nearby villages.
+He collected unlimited rice beer (Chyang) from the nearby villages.
 Then, he volunteered with Sherpas to perform traditional Sherpa dance.
-It might hold the highest number of Sherpa dances at the same time.
+It might hold the highest number of Sherpas dances at the same time.
 As per the inside story by locals, the dance lasted for 22 days.
 We respect those beautiful souls for making one of the iconic airports up to date.

 7. Ama Dablam Base Camp Airport.

-The shocking fact is Ama Dablam Base Camp at 4600m was once Airport.
+The shocking fact is Ama Dablam Base Camp at 4600 m was once an airport.
 It was built under the direction of Sir Edmund Hillary and some local pilots.
 The objective of the airport was to return Tibetan refugees who were roaming around Nepal.
 Due to the 1959 Tibetan Rebellion, refugees fled from Tibet to Nepal via three passes: Langpa La, Lho La, and Nup La.

 Some local experts believe that the airport was built for the Ama Dablam expedition.
-However, the airport was closed by the Civil Aviation Officer due to a lack of acclimatization.
-Landing directly at a height of 4600m can cause everyone AMS (Acute Mountain Sickness).
+Due to a lack of acclimatization, the Civil Aviation Officer closed the airport.
+Landing directly at a height of 4600 m can cause everyone AMS (Acute Mountain Sickness).

 Conclusion

-Those were the top 7 secret tips for Everest Base Camp Trek before your trek, presented by Nepal Mother House.
-If you have any questions or comments let us know at [email protected].
-Always feel free to connect with us
+Before your trek, consider these top 7 insider tips from Nepal Mother House for the Everest Base Camp trek.
+If you have any questions or comments, let us know at [email protected].
+Always feel free to connect with us.